 If a Staff member is having trouble logging in and they are using the correct username and password, it may be helpful to check for duplications of their username.
 To check this, another Staff member with the 'Edit User Accounts' privilege, will need to enter the username of the person having difficulty logging in, in the 'Quick Search' field.

 If there are duplicate usernames in your installation, these will be displayed in the search results:

 If the search displays duplicate usernames against two different Staff Accounts (as per the screenshot above), to rectify this, the username will need to be updated in the Staff Account which has the incorrect username (e.g. Brooks Pelkowski).
 Once this has been completed both users should then be able to log in successfully.

 To prevent this happening we recommend that all Staff have the autofill functionality turned off in their browsers.

-This link contains instructions on how to disable the auto-fill functionality for each of the different browsers.
+This link contains instructions on how to turn off the auto-fill functionality for each of the different browsers.

 - Navigate to 'Preferences', then 'Settings'

 - In the 'Auto-fill' section, expand the 'Addresses and more' option, using the arrow

 - Toggle the setting to OFF if it is on.
 The system will automatically save your settings